-4.1 The Patterns of Cultural Heritage of Traditional Megalithic Village of Bena as a
+The Patterns of Cultural Heritage of Traditional Megalithic Village of Bena as a Touristic

-The patterns of commodification involves production, distribution and consumption processes (Fairclough, 1995 Pitana, 2006; Meekaew dan Srisontisuk, 2012). reproduction of local culture is an effort to improve the quality of life of indigenous people (Ardika, 2003; 2007; 2015).
-In accordance with this statement, it could be stated the first main pattern of cultural heritage product as touristic in Bena is traditional megalithic village, called 'nua' including the architecture and the layout of traditional wooden houses, which are called 'sao saka and sao saka lobo'.
-Another uniqueness of the traditional house which becomes the main attraction of cultural tourism is the spatial design consisting of three rooms namely tedha wena, tedha one and one.
-Tedha wena is a semi-open veranda.
-From the veranda, the tourists can see the uniqueness of the local population in weaving, receiving guests, relaxing, and eating or doing other public activities.
-The next room is the living room called tedha one which is functioned as a men's bedroom and dining room that can only be entered by family members and closest relatives.
-The core room of the traditional house is called one which is a private room and is considered as a holy or sacred place because it is functioned as the place where traditional ceremonies are held.
-Based on its function, this room has a double meaning that is sacred as a place of traditional and profane ceremonies because it is a place for the activities of women to cook, take a rest and eat with the family.
+The patterns of commodification involved production, distribution and consumption processes (Fairclough, 1995; Pitana, 2006; Meekaew dan Srisontisuk, 2012).
+This reproduction of local culture is an effort to improve the quality of life of indigenous people (Ardika, 2003; 2007; 2015).
+In accordance with this statement, it could be stated that the first main pattern of cultural heritage product of Bena as a touristic consumption, namely 'Nua' involving the uniqueness of traditional wooden houses, namely Sao Saka Pu'u and Sao Saka Lobo.
+Another uniqueness of the traditional house which becomes the main attraction of cultural tourism is the spatial design consisting of three rooms namely Tedha Wena, Tedha Oné and Oné.
+Tedha Wena is a semi-open veranda which its function to display several traditional woven clothes, receiving guests, relaxing, and eating or doing other social activities.
+The next room is Tedha Oné as a living room which is functioned as a men's bedroom and dining room.
+This room is merely can be entered by family members and the closest relatives.
+The core room of the traditional house, namely Oné as a private room and is considered as a holy or sacred place, since it is functioned as the place where traditional ceremonies are held.
+Based on its function, this room has a double meaning that is sacred as a place of traditional ceremonies and profane as a place for the women activities to cook, take a rest and eat with the family.

-The second patterns is traditional indegenous ceremony 'ka sa'o and reba,' including several attractions such as traditional music and dance, ja'i, traditional clothing in the pattern of Bena traditional weaving, ceremonial attributes such as colorful plastic bead necklaces, and women and men's traditional bags.
-The uniqueness of local language used by the shaman in leading the ritual through prayers has a sacredness, as well as traditional food ra'a rete, steamed casava and moke drinks typical of Bena are always consumed during the ceremony.
+The second pattern of cultural product as a touristic consumption is a traditional indigenous ceremony of Ka sa'o and Reba,' including several attractions during the ceremony such as a traditional dance of Ja'i with euphonic music instrument, a unique traditional woven costume of Ikad, ceremonial attributes such as colorful plastic bead necklaces, and women and men's traditional bags of Bere.
+The uniqueness of local language used by the shaman in leading the ritual through prayers has a sacredness, as well as traditional food Ra'a rete, steamed casava and Moke drinks typical of Bena are always consumed during the ceremony.